olii-dev/Stashr/README.md

         You can edit the amount or date of any transaction.
 The time is preserved automatically, and only the date is editable.
     Reset the Goal:
         Reset everything to clear all data and start fresh with a new goal.
+    Export/Import:
+        Export your entire stash to a JSON file or import a previously exported file to restore data.
+    Search History:
+        Quickly search transaction history by amount, type (deposit/withdraw) or date/time.

 ### Developed With: